2. Who we are

 We may amend this policy to reflect changes taking place within the University, website or to data protection law, freedom of information law or other legislation.
 We therefore ask that you revisit this policy on a regular basis to ensure you are familiar with its terms.

-You should be aware that if you follow a link from this site to another site, this policy will no longer apply.
+You should be aware that if you follow a link from this site to another site, this policy will no longer apply, except in the case of Google AdWords as discussed in clause 3 above.
 The University is not responsible or liable for how other sites collect and use your information.
 Please check the individual third party websites privacy policies before you submit personal information to those websites.

 The Data Protection Act 1998 gives you the right to access information held about you.
 For further information about this right and how to exercise it, please contact our Data Protection Officer at: